Arnold Squitieri

-Arnold Ezekiel "Squiggy" Squitieri (February 2, 1936 – January 27, 2022) was an American former acting boss and underboss of the Gambino crime family.
-He is also known as "Zeke", "Bozey", and "Squitty".
+Arnold Ezekiel "Zeke" Squitieri (February 2, 1936 – January 27, 2022) was an American former acting boss and underboss of the Gambino crime family.
+He was also known as "Zeke", "Bozey", and "Squitty".

 Biography

 Murder charge

 On August 18, 1970, Squitieri shot garment cutter Desiderio Caban five times on a street in East Harlem.
 Two New York Police Department (NYPD) officers heard the shots, chased Squitieri by car for six blocks, until Squitieri finally stopped.
 Getting out of his car, Squitieri approached the officers and told them:

 Don't worry about it, he's only shot in the arm.
 Let me go; the boys will take care of you.

 A week later mobster Alphonse Sisca met with one of the officers and offered a $5,000 bribe to the policemen.
 They accepted the deal and removed Squitieri's name from the crime report for the Caban killing.
 Later on, after the bribery was discovered, the officers were indicted and Squitieri became a fugitive from justice.
 In January 1972, Squitieri surrendered to authorities.

 In 1973, while awaiting trial for the Caban murder, Squitieri and his wife Marie were charged with failing to file U.S. federal income tax returns for three years.
 The couple had concealed $200,000 in income in bank accounts under false names.
 For the tax charges, Squitieri would serve four years in prison.

 On March 14, 1973, Squitieri pleaded guilty to first degree manslaughter in the 1970 Caban murder.
 Squitieri was later sentenced to eight years in state prison.